-African-American children are nearly three times as likely to be lead poisoned as Caucasian children, and children in low-income households are twice as likely.
+African-American children are nearly three times as likely to be lead poisoned as Caucasian children and children in low-income households are twice as likely.

-Justification: During the last two decades, CDC has delivered a cost-effective program to prevent lead poisoning and help children who have already been exposed to lead.
+Justification: During the last two decades, CDC delivered a cost-effective program to prevent lead poisoning and help children who have already been exposed to lead.
 CDC is the only agency that houses the information about where and when children are poisoned, maintaining it through a national surveillance system that monitors blood test results for four million children each year.
-CDC-funded health department staff (nurses, social workers, and environmental health professionals) respond to lead-exposed children with environmental assessments of the child's home to identify the source of exposure, refer property owners to remediation resources (such as the HUD lead grant program), and deliver ongoing education and guidance to local officials, families, and health care providers to ensure appropriate child screenings prevention of lead poisoning.
+Communities need CDC-funded health department staff (nurses, social workers, and environmental health professionals) to conduct on-the-ground efforts to identify and respond to high-risk homes and other possible lead exposure sources, refer property owners to remediation resources (such as the HUD lead grant program), and deliver ongoing education and guidance to local officials, families, and health care providers to ensure appropriate child screenings prevention of lead poisoning.